liammcluckie/Cook-House/README.md

 ## Overview

-Cook House is a website that focuses on bringing strangers and friends together through the simple art of food, drink and conversation.
-The purpose of this website is for like minded users that either want to attend or host private supper clubs in their own homes to be able to do so through this platform.
-Users will be able to create an event in order to host their own evening which will be open invitation (with limited numbers) for any other members of the website.
-The author of the event will be able to choose the cuisine, dress code and other optional extras.
-Users will also be able to leave reviews on hosts profile as well as ask further questions on the event post.
-This project will have a strong focus on database creation and usage.
+Cook House is a website that focuses on bringing strangers and friends together through the simplicity of food, drink and conversation.
+The purpose of this website is for like minded users that wish to either attend, or host private supper clubs situated in their own homes to be possible through using this platform.
+Users will be able to create an event in order to host their own evening which will be an open invitation (with limited numbers) for any other members of the website.
+The creator of the event will be able to choose the cuisine, menu and any other optional extras.
+This project will have a strong focus on database creation, security and usage through CRUD.

 ## Table of Contents